openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-the-App.md

-### **Mount google drive(s) on your PC & Phone**
+### **Mount google drive(s) on your Computer & Phone**

 (⌛About 10 minutes )\
 ![](../images/Building-the-App/building_0015.png)

-A Gmail account provides access to free cloud storage from Gdrive which can be accessed directly as a “virtual” drive from both your PC AND your phone.
-The scenario below will show you how to use this feature in order to simplify sharing files between the phone and the PC and backup important settings/files in Gdrive.
+A Gmail account provides access to free cloud storage from Gdrive which can be accessed directly as a “virtual” drive from both your Computer AND your phone.
+The scenario below will show you how to use this feature in order to simplify sharing files between the phone and the Computer and backup important settings/files in Gdrive.

-If you have not done so already, install Gdrive on your PC:
+If you have not done so already, install Gdrive on your Computer:

-#### Install Google drive (“Gdrive”) on your PC
+#### Install Google drive (“Gdrive”) on your Computer

 Please see enclosed step-by-step 4 minutes video  here:<https://youtu.be/lZs2_HOnUQ0>